nestybox/sysbox-ee/README.md

 ## Usage

-To launch a system container with Docker, point Docker to the Sysbox container runtime, using the `--runtime=sysbox-runc` option:
+To launch a system container with Docker, simply point Docker to the Sysbox container runtime as follows:

 ```console
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest